First Theater: Saloon

 Postcard of the First Theatre in California.

 The First Theater was built by English mariner Jack Swan (see below) during 1845–47, when he purchased a plot of land on the old Calle Estrada, now the southwest corner of Pacific and Scott Streets, near the Custom House.
 This was before the American occupation in July 1846.
 The building was developed in two stages: the smaller wooden portion was erected around 1845, using lumber salvaged from a shipwreck, serving initially as both a boarding house and a tavern catering to traveling sailors coming to shore from Monterey Bay.
 There were four sets of two-room units, each equipped with exterior doors on the east and west sides, as well as a fireplace in the rear room.
 These units were divided by partitions that could be raised or lowered.

-Subsequently, this establishment, along with other saloons, was closed down under the directive of Rev. Walter Colton, the American authority serving as Monterey's Alcalde (mayor).
+Subsequently, this establishment, along with other saloons, was closed down under the directive of Rev. Walter Colton, the American Alcalde of Monterey.